 These steps can't be completed on Windows 7 Starter, Windows 7 Home Basic, and Windows 7 Home Premium.

 Do one of the following:

 To recover encrypted files stored on an external hard disk, connect the hard disk to the new computer.

-To recover encrypted files that are stored on a different partition from your operating system, move the encrypted files to a computer that is working or install a functional operating system on the current computer.
+If your operating system fails and you need to recover encrypted files that are stored on a different partition from your failed operating system, move the encrypted files to a computer that is working, or install a functional operating system on the current computer.

 Insert the removable media that your certificate and key are saved on.

 Open Certificate Manager by clicking the Start button , typing certmgr.msc into the search box, and then pressing Enter.

 If you're prompted for an administrator password or confirmation, type the password or provide confirmation.

 Click the Action menu, point to All Tasks, and then click Import.
 This opens the Certificate Import wizard.

 Type the location of the file that contains the certificate, or click Browse and navigate to the file's location, click Open, and then click Next.